Skip to code content (skip section selection)

 C. Where practicable, vehicular access shall be located on the side street and as far as possible from the intersection.

 A. Quality building materials shall be used on the exterior facades of new construction, replacement, renovation, or covering of an existing facade.
-The following materials are prohibited from use, unless the materials are identified on architectural elevations and specifically approved for use by the Planning Director: stucco; metal panels; corrugated metal; fiberglass; metal screening; horizontal lap siding made of plastic, vinyl, or aluminum; concrete block (flat or textured); concrete panels: or any other material deemed substandard by the Planning Director.
+The following materials are prohibited from use: stucco; metal panels; corrugated metal; fiberglass; metal screening; horizontal lap siding made of plastic, vinyl, or aluminum; concrete block (flat or textured); and concrete panels.

 A. Opaque windows shall be limited to a maximum of 10% of the total window requirement of a building.
 In this instance, “opaque” is defined as any window material or glazing (glass block, frosted or smoked windows, wraps, etc.) that inhibits view from the outside to the inside of the building.